anodyne/nova/README.md

 * added the message.php file to handle notification of bans, a missing "nova" directory and incompatible PHP version
 * updated seamless substitution to be able to override email view files
+* updated to jquery version 1.5
+* updated to uniform version 1.7.5
+* updated to qTip2
 * refactored the location helper into a full-blown class with static methods
 * removed the banned.php file
 * removed the rss model since it isn't necessary any more